 Sunglasses: Whatever you do, make sure you have a pair of the RayBan Clubmaster.
 That is probably one of the only single-brand products we will very specifically recommend in this guide.

 Hat: for the chilly months.
-Your head looses the most head on your body, so keep it insulated with some good quality wool.
-Topos Designs.
+Your head loses the most heat from your body, so keep it insulated with some good quality wool.

-Belts: Quite simple here, one black and one brown leather belt.
-That will match well with most outfits you’ll put together whether it be casual or smart.
-Always aim to get real, genuine leather for longevity of use and for the aesthetic of quality.
-Try Hugo Boss for a black leather.
+Belts: The rule is quite simple here; you need one black and one brown leather belt.
+These need to match well with most outfits you’ll put together, whether casual or smart.
+Always aim to get natural, genuine leather for the longevity of use and the aesthetic of quality.